blynkkk/blynkkk.github.io/Widgets.md

 For example, when you move slider widget, commands are continuously streamed to the hardware, during a single slider move you can send dozens of commands.
 There are use-cases where it's needed, however creating such a load may cause hardware reset.
 We recommend enabling **Send On Release** feature for most of the cases, unless you really need instant feedback.
 **Send On Release** is OFF by default.

+### Color gradient

+Some display widgets have ability to select gradient.
+Gradient allows you to colorize your widgets without any coding.
+At the moment we provide 2 types of gradients :

+- Warm: Green - Orange - Red;
+- Cold : Green - Blue - Violet;

+Gradient changes color of your widget based on min/max properties.
+For example, you select warm gradient for your level display widget with min 0 and max 100 value.
+When value 10 comes to widget it will have green color, when value 50 comes you'll see orange color, when value 80 comes you'll see red color.

 ##Controllers
 ### Button
 Works in push or switch modes.
 Allows to send 0/1 (LOW/HIGH) values.
 Button sends 1 (HIGH) on press and sends 0 (LOW) on release.